SPINLab/gi-minor-python-course-2019/README.md

    - morning: recap of workshop I, introduction to scraping
    - afternoon: practical assignment - scraping data from the web

-Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [obtaining the lecture materials](https://github.com/ndkv/gi-minor-python-course#obtaining-the-lecture-materials) section below for more information.
+Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [lecture materials](https://github.com/ndkv/gi-minor-python-course#lecture-materials) section below for more information.

-## self-study: codeacademy.com
+## Self-study: codeacademy.com

 To maximize the time available for the hands-on lectures and exercises we kindly ask you to complete a number of Codeacademy Python lessons in advance.